PauloFidalgo/DA2425_PROJ1/README.md

 ### 1. `Manager::drive_only_independent_route`

-**Description**: This function determines the best (fastest) route between a source and destination.
+**Description**: This function determines the best (fastest) route between a source and destination, considering only driving.
 It also identifies a best alternative independent route, ensuring the two routes share no intermediate nodes or segments, except for the source and destination.

 **Complexity**: The complexity is O((V + E) log V) due to the use of Dijkstra's algorithm for finding the shortest path.

 **How it works**:
 - Uses Dijkstra's algorithm to find the shortest path from the source to the destination.
-- Removes the nodes and edges used in the best route (except for the source and destination) and then uses Dijkstra's algorithm again to find the next best route.
+- In order to avoid intermediate nodes, first it marks them as visited, ensuring that they will not be considered in the Dijkstra's algorithm

 ### 2. `Manager::restricted_route`

 **Description**: This function computes the fastest route with specific routing restrictions, such as excluding specific nodes and segments from the graph, and including a specific node that the route must pass through.
+It considers driving mode only.

 **Complexity**: The complexity is O((V + E) log V) due to the use of Dijkstra's algorithm for finding the shortest path.

 **How it works**:
-- Modifies the graph by removing the nodes and edges specified in the restrictions.
-- If an include node is specified, finds the route via the include node by splitting the route into two legs.
-- Uses Dijkstra's algorithm to find the shortest path for each leg and combines the results.
+- In order to avoid nodes, it marks them as visited before running Dijkstra's
+- In order to avoid segments, it marks them with weight -1, as if they do not exist.
+The original weights are stored and in the end of the function, it restores them
+- In order to ensure that the path includes a node, it divides the problem in two.
+The first path is from the Source to that Node, and the second path starts on that Node and goes all the way to the Destination.
+- In all approaches, it uses the same Dijkstra algorithm as before

 ### 3. `Manager::drive_and_walk_route`